clesleycode/deep-learning-python/deep-learning-python.md

 #### 2.3.2 Regularization Strength

-The regularization parameter (lambda) reduces overfitting, which reduces the variance of your estimated regression parameters.
+The regularization parameter, &lambda; reduces overfitting, which reduces the variance of your estimated regression parameters.
 However, it does this at the expense of adding bias to your estimate - a common tradeoff you'll encounter in the field of machine learning.

 One approach you can take is to randomly subsample your data a number of times and look at the variation in your estimate.
 Then repeat the process for a slightly larger value of lambda to see how it affects the variability of your estimate.
 Keep in mind that whatever value of lambda you decide is appropriate for your subsampled data, you can likely use a smaller value to achieve comparable regularization on the full data set.